fernseed/fernseed.github.io/technology/_posts/2015-02-23-static-generation,-dynamic-content.md

 }
 </script>

 And here's its [permanent home](/meta/stats/) for future reference.
-Feel free to browse/borrow/tweak the finished source code for your own purposes, its available from the sidebar on that page.
+Feel free to browse/borrow/tweak the finished source code for your own purposes, it's available from the sidebar on that page.

 [^fn1]: Static sites *can* be quicker for a browser to retrieve compared to dynamic since they're more easily cacheable by [CDN](http://en.wikipedia.org/wiki/Content_delivery_network)s by default.
 They certainly tend to have lower processing overhead for the servers which host them.